vjbollavarapu/tidygen/apps/backend/apps/sales/README.md

 # Sales & Client Management Module

-A comprehensive client management system for the iNEAT ERP platform that supports both individual and corporate clients with advanced relationship management, interaction tracking, and analytics.
+A comprehensive client management system for the TidyGen ERP platform that supports both individual and corporate clients with advanced relationship management, interaction tracking, and analytics.

 ## Features